 Rodney Gerard Rootsaert receives compensation pursuant to that certain agreement (the "Agreement") dated August 6, 2010, entered into by and between Singapore Volition and PB Commodities Pte Limited ("PB Commodities").
 The Agreement provides office space, office support staff, and consultancy services to Singapore Volition for the structuring, management, fundraising and development and implementation of its business plan.
+As part of the Agreement, Singapore Volition shall pay consultancy fees each month to PB Commodities for the services of Cameron Reynolds, Rodney Rootsaert and Patrick Rousseau (former Managing Director of Belgian Volition).
 The term of the Agreement is twelve months, commencing on September 1, 2010, with automatic extensions of twelve months and a three month notice required for termination of the Agreement.
-As part of the Agreement, Singapore Volition shall pay consultancy fees each month to PB Commodities for the services of Rodney Rootsaert (see the following paragraph regarding Mr. Rootsaert's Employment Agreement with PB Commodities).
-For the years ended December 31, 2011 and 2010, PB Commodities received \$72,000 USD and \$24,000 USD, respectively, from Singapore Volition for the services of Mr. Rootsaert, pursuant to the Agreement.
-A true and correct copy of the Agreement was filed as Exhibit 10.07 to our Amended Current Report on Form 8-K/A filed with the SEC on January 11, 2012 and is incorporated herein by reference to Exhibit 10.07.
+A true and correct copy of the Agreement was filed as Exhibit 10.07 to our Amended Current Report on Form 8-K/A filed with the SEC on January 11, 2012 and is incorporated herein by reference to Exhibit 10.07 ...

-Rodney Rootsaert receives compensation from PB Commodities, as described in the previous paragraph, pursuant to that certain Employment Agreement (the "Employment Agreement") dated September 4, 2010, in exchange for serving as an executive officer of PB Commodities and performing consulting services on its behalf.
-The term of the Employment Agreement is twelve (12) months, which shall be automatically extended for additional terms of twelve (12) months.
-Under the Employment Agreement, Mr. Rootsaert only performs consulting services to Singapore Volition (see previous paragraph).
-In exchange for these services, Mr. Rootsaert shall receive \$6,000 USD per month from PB Commodities ..
-For the years ended December 31, 2011 and 2010, Mr. Rootsaert received \$72,000 USD and \$24,000 USD, respectively, pursuant to the Employment Agreement.
+Additionally, Rodney Rootsaert receives compensation pursuant to that Employment Agreement (the "Employment Agreement") dated September 4, 2010, with PB Commodities to serve as an executive officer of PB Commodities and to perform consulting services on its behalf for a term of twelve (12) months which shall be automatically extended for additional terms of twelve (12) months.
+In exchange for these services, Mr. Rootsaert shall receive \$6,000 USD per month.
 A copy of the Employment Agreement was filed as Exhibit 10.25 to our Amended Current Report on Form 8-K/A filed with the SEC on February 24, 2012 and is incorporated herein by reference to Exhibit 10.25.